DPP & Compliance··10 min read

 The Sustainability Director's Real Brief

-Most sustainability leaders at UK manufacturers were appointed in the last two years.
-Many came from environmental consultancy, procurement, or regulatory affairs rather than product or technology functions.
-They are responsible for ESG reporting, carbon accounting, supply chain transparency, and increasingly for product-level compliance under frameworks like the Ecodesign for Sustainable Products Regulation (ESPR) and the EU Digital Product Passport mandate.
+Most sustainability leaders at UK manufacturers were appointed in the last two years, arriving from environmental consultancy, procurement, or regulatory affairs rather than product or technology roles.
+They own ESG reporting, carbon accounting, supply chain transparency, and product-level compliance under frameworks including the Ecodesign for Sustainable Products Regulation (ESPR) and the EU Digital Product Passport mandate.
+Their week spans board reporting, supplier questionnaires, third-party auditor requests, and educating internal teams whose data practices have not changed in a decade.

 What They Have Been Told (and Why It Is Not Helping)

-The dominant narrative around DPP in the UK manufacturing press has positioned it as a compliance burden: expensive, technically complex, requiring lengthy implementation projects, and creating disruption across product development, procurement, and quality assurance workflows.
+The dominant narrative around DPP in the UK manufacturing press frames it as a compliance burden: expensive, technically complex, disruptive to product development, procurement, and quality assurance workflows.
+That framing is not inaccurate.
+DPP does require structured data on materials, recyclability, repairability, and supplier provenance, and collecting it from existing ERP, PLM, and supplier systems takes real effort.
+The regulatory timeline is non-negotiable.

 What They Should Hear Instead

-A DPP platform that is also a connected product platform recognises this overlap and builds around it.
-Compliance data entry becomes a by-product of operational data management rather than a separate workstream.
-The sustainability director gets her audit trail.
-The customer service team gets structured product data to resolve support queries.
-The marketing team gets a first-party customer database.
-The operations team gets warranty cost visibility.
+A platform that is both a DPP compliance tool and a connected product platform recognises this overlap.
+Compliance data entry becomes a by-product of operational data management, not a separate workstream.
+The sustainability director gets an audit trail.
+Customer service gets structured product data.
+Marketing gets a first-party customer database.
+Operations gets warranty cost visibility.
+The board conversation shifts from "we are spending £X to stay compliant" to "we are spending £X to build product data infrastructure that reduces warranty costs, enables direct customer relationships, and covers ESG reporting for five years."

 The DPP Compliance Timeline and Why Early Movers Win